Consequences of Money Laundering in Georgia

 What is Money Laundering?

-Basically, money laundering is illegally avoiding taxes.
+Basically, this offense is illegally avoiding taxes.
 This illegal tax avoidance happens when somebody tries to cover or mask the nature, location, source, possession, or control of the returns from unlawful acts.
-Since these crimes regularly cross state lines, they are normally arraigned by the U. S. Justice Department under federal law.
+Since the acts associated with this criminal offense regularly cross state lines, they are normally arraigned by the U. S. Justice Department under federal law.

 Depending on whether the crime violates statute federal criminal statue 1956 or 1957, the criminal is facing up to 20 years in price, fines, and restitution to the victims of the crime.
-Georgia has section 7-1-912 to address money laundering, however most cases are tried at the federal level.
+Georgia has section 7-1-912 to address money laundering, however most cases are tried at the federal level under RICO laws.